 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Pommeraye have been found, including Pomeroy, Pomrey, Pomroy, Pomry and others.

 Early Notables of the Pommeraye family (pre 1700)

-More information is included under the topic Early Pommeraye Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Pommeraye Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pommeraye family to Ireland